Free shipping on orders $50+

 Reapply and Stay Safe

 Don't let sunscreen wear off and leave your skin vulnerable to UV exposure.
 Reapply every two hours, especially if you're sweating or swimming.
-Remember: UV radiation doesn't take a break, and neither should your sun protection.
+UV radiation doesn't take a break, and neither should your sun protection.
+You can check the day’s UV index on a weather app to see the likelihood of high UV radiation throughout the day.
+However, as UV ratings fluctuate, it’s safest just to apply and reapply whenever you’re out in the sun.

 Stay Protected with COOLA

-So, next time you step out into the sun, don't forget to slather on that sunscreen—especially COOLA sunscreen with 70%+ organic ingredients.
+So, the next time you step out into the sun, don't forget to slather on that sunscreen — especially COOLA sunscreen with 70%+ organic ingredients.
 Remember, COOLA's got your back, and so should your sunscreen.

 Sources: